 Review IEEE Patent Policy

-Jennifer confirmed that a policy review is not required for COM/SDB or for any meeting that is not creating content for a working group.
+Jennifer confirmed that the patent policy slides and request for disclosure of patents is not required for COM/SDB or for any meeting that is not creating content for a working group.
 DECISION: This item will be removed from future COM/SDB agendas; participants are reminded that any patent disclosures should be made to the appropriate working group.

 Old and unfinished business: 6.1.
 Status update: Document repository Jennifer discussed iMeet Space, which is offered by IEEE and has an invite-based members-only area that can store documents not intended for public review.
 Members can make comments, download, and rights can be set by user.
 Jennifer also confirmed that the SA’s Mentor tool is being phased out and no new sites are being created with it.
 ACTION: Ed and Jennifer to talk offline about which documents should be publicly available.
 There also was discussion about updating/maintaining the COM/SDB Wordpress site and how that site fits with the old ComSoc Communities pages.
 ACTION: Adam to confirm with the ComSoc ICT team the positioning of the Wordpress site versus the Communities.
 6.2.
 Status update: Recordings/documents stored on Join.me Jennifer confirmed that it is not recommended to store any recordings or documents on Join.me; any recordings from meetings should only be used to assist in recording minutes and then deleted.
 No meeting attendee was able to identify anything they have stored on the platform.